thelabcat/rumble-api-wrapper-py/README.md

-# Rumble Livestream API Python Wrapper
+# Cocorum: Rumble Livestream API Python Wrapper
 A Python wrapper for the Rumble Livestream API v1.0 (beta), with some quality of live additions, such as:
 - Automatic refresh when past the refresh_rate delay when querying any non_static property.
 - All timespamps are parsed to seconds since Epoch, UTC timezone.